 In the NC Triad, we are passionate about education – with 21 colleges and universities to prove it.
-Top-tier education is easily accessible in the Triad thanks to esteemed liberal arts schools like Wake Forest, Elon and High Point University, in addition to outstanding state schools like UNC Greensboro and Winston-Salem State.
+Top-tier education is easily accessible in the Triad thanks to esteemed liberal arts schools like Wake Forest, Elon, Salem College and High Point University, in addition to outstanding state schools like UNC Greensboro and Winston-Salem State.

 Not sure which path to choose?
 We’ve got plenty of options.
 Colleges in the Triad offer programs in everything from medicine and law to business and the arts – so you can chart your own path no matter where your interests lie.